 According to American Sexual Health Association, there are 20 million new cases of STIs (sexually transmitted infections) in the U.S. alone.
 Most of these cases occur among young people aged 15-24 years.
 So, when it comes to sexual health, prevention is definitely better than cure.

 However, there is no age limit for having STDs.
 Anyone can contract them if they are not safe enough.
 So, if you are wondering what STDs and STIs are, you are at the right place.
+Keep reading SF HIV Prevention Section to get know more about it.

 Here is everything you need to know about these illnesses and how to get tested for them: